Injured Xhaka faces three months out

 Last updated on .From the section Arsenal

-Arsenal midfielder Granit Xhaka will be out of action for three months due to a knee injury sustained in Sunday's north London derby victory over Tottenham.
+Arsenal midfielder Granit Xhaka will be out of action for three months due to a knee injury sustained in Sunday's victory against Tottenham Hotspur.

-The club said the Switzerland player, 29, suffered a "significant injury" to his medial knee ligament.
+Arsenal said the Switzerland captain, 29, has a "significant injury" to his medial knee ligament.

 Xhaka was replaced after 82 minutes in the 3-1 win at Emirates Stadium.

+He was in Mikel Arteta's side as the Gunners continued their recent revival against north London rivals Spurs but was caught by Tottenham forward Lucas Moura late on and limped from the field.

+Arsenal added: "Granit's recovery and rehabilitation programme will start immediately and we are aiming for him to be back in action in approximately three months.

-An Arsenal statement said: "Everyone at the club will now be supporting and working hard with Granit to get him back on the pitch as soon as possible."
+"Everyone at the club will now be supporting and working hard with Granit to get him back on the pitch as soon as possible."

 - Our coverage of the Gunners is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment